A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Manifolds with corners and their submanifolds

-Furthermore, we have the following nice property which we will claim without proof: if $P$ and $Q$ are weak submanifolds of~$M$ and $P\subset Q$, then $P$ is a weak submanifold of~$Q$.
-Thus weak submanifolds also have nicer categorical properties than submanifolds.
-In the categorical language, the above property is expressed as follows: if we consider the category whose objects are manifolds with corners and the morphisms are inclusions as a weak submanifold, then this is a \emph{full} subcategory of the category of sets with the inclusions as morphisms.
+Proposition~\ref{prop.smfd.crit} can also be used to prove the following property: If $P$ and $Q$ are \wsbmanifolds{} of~$M$ and $P\subset Q$, then $P$ is a \wsbmanifold{} of~$Q$.
+Thus \wsbmanifolds{} have nicer categorical properties than submanifolds in the sense of Definition~\ref{def.submanifold-gen}.
+In the categorical language, the above property is expressed as follows: if we consider the category whose objects are manifolds with corners and whose morphisms are inclusions as a weak submanifold, then this is a \emph{full} subcategory of the category of sets with the inclusions as morphisms.
+On the other hand, this property is not valid for submanifolds in the sense of Definition~\ref{def.submanifold-gen} (see Examples~\ref{ex.weak.submanifold}).

-If we only consider submanifolds in the sense of Definition~\ref{def.submanifold-gen} as morphisms, then the above property does not hold as we have seen in Example~\ref{ex.weak.submanifold}, i.e.\ we obtain a subcategory that is not full.

-\subsubsection{Submanifolds with tubular neighborhoods: \psubmanifolds{}}
+\subsubsection{Submanifolds with tubular neighborhoods: \psbmanifolds{}}

-We now recall the definition of a \psubmanifold{} of a manifold with corners $M$ \cite{ACN, Kottke-Lin, MelroseBook, VasyReg}.
-In our paper, \psubmanifolds{} are of central importance, as we blow-up manifolds with corners along closed \psubmanifolds{}.
+We now recall Melrose's definition of a \psbmanifold{} of a manifold with corners $M$ \cite{Kottke-Lin, MelroseBook, VasyReg}.
+In our paper, \psbmanifolds{} are of central importance, as we blow-up manifolds with corners along closed \psbmanifolds.